Ceres2012/learngit/readme.txt

 This file is for testing use.

-Git is a version control system.
+Git is a distributed version control system.

+Add a new line.